 Mend

 Currently, I am a 50 something who has continued mending her clothing over the years, however, we refer to repairing as Visible Mending in these modern times.
 Mending for me is still about achieving a look, but as I’ve continued to work on my craftsmanship over 30 years as a fiber artist, I believe that I have found a way to make a mended look work for a woman who will continue to wear visibly mended clothing for years to come.
-This version includes a clean and intentionally designed repairs that makes one of a kind garments unique by simply using leftover denim and some string.
+This version includes clean and intentionally designed repairs that make one of a kind garments unique by simply using leftover denim and some string.

 Sustainability is at the forefront of my mending practice and purchases.
 I fondly look back to one of the most influential movies of my youth - ‘Pretty in Pink’ - where Molly Ringwald first helped bring thrifting to my life.
 Making the choice to buy second hand clothing is not only sustainable, but financially beneficial to a person who loves to style outside the box.
 Having said this, please note that I am not a purist and there are items of clothing and accessories that are purchased new - my goal is to be conscious about where I purchase these items and do my best.
 All in all, mending goes hand in hand with striving to live a sustainable life.